Vince14Genius/mourning-simulator-p5/README.md

 - Improve frame rate
 - Add functionality for the currently disabled buttons

-## How do I customize this simulator with other photos?
+## How do I customize this simulator using other photos?
 ***READ THE FUCKING CODE!!111***